adityabindra97/Aadhaar-recognition-tensorflow/README.md

 1. Put the image you want to test in the test_images directory and rename it to "image3.jpg".
 (Use only jpg images)
 2. Run detectionfinal.py, it'll do the rest.
 It'll give your output "cropped.jpg" (300dpi)
    in the output directory and also print "true" if it's an Aadhaar card and "False" if not.

+NOTE: limited detection boxes to 1 and minimum detection threshhold to 0.8 to give accurate results.
+      Modify according to your needs.